-The Nikon Nikkor Z 28-75mm F2.8 is an everyday zoom for Nikon Z cameras that, in many ways, resembles the kit lenses of old.
+The Nikon Nikkor Z 28-75mm F2.8 is an everyday zoom for Nikon Z cameras that, in many ways, resembles old kit lenses.

 Large F/2.8 Aperture

-But unlike any kit lens, the Nikon Z 24-75mm features a large F/2.8 aperture throughout its zoom range.
-Read: What is Aperture.
+But unlike any kit lens, the Nikon Z 24-75mm provides a large F2.8 aperture throughout its zoom range.
+Read: What is Aperture in Photography

 This is a big deal for several reasons.
-First of all, an F2.8 aperture passes twice as much light as an F4 lens and four times as much as an F5.6 lens.
+First of all, an F2.8 aperture passes twice as much light as that of an F4 lens and four times as much as an F5.6 lens.
 As a result, you’ll be better able to keep those shutter speeds high and those image degrading ISOs low.
-Read What is ISO.
+Read What is ISO in Photography.

 And thanks to that brighter aperture, your Nikon camera’s autofocus system has more light to work with.
 Last of all, larger apertures reduce your depth-of-field.
-In other words, the Nikon Z 28-75mm’s large F2.8 aperture is better able to melt those backgrounds to blurry goo.
+In other words, the Nikon Z 28-75mm’s large F2.8 aperture can better melt those backgrounds to blurry goo.